Video proceedings

-This page provides information to help you prepare for a virtual proceeding on Zoom, such as a hearing, mediation, or case conference, at one of Tribunals Ontario's boards or tribunals.
+Learn about how to prepare for a virtual proceeding, such as a hearing, mediation, or case conference, at one of the boards, commissions, or tribunals under Tribunals Ontario.

 Resources

 Review this guide for tips on what you can do before your proceeding to minimize technical issues, and how you can troubleshoot technical issues you may have during your Zoom proceeding.
-(PDF, HTML)
+The guide also provides information on how to use basic controls during your Zoom proceeding.
+(PDF or HTML )

 Tribunals Ontario has created new video guides to help you participate in your proceeding.
 Watch them below or on the Tribunals Ontario Youtube channel.